tigerbeetle/tigerbeetle/docs/DESIGN.md

 * TigerBeetle **does not trust the fsync of a single disk**, or the hardware of a single node.
 Disk firmware and operating systems frequently have broken fsync, and single node systems fail all the time.
 TigerBeetle **performs synchronous replication** to a quorum of nodes.

+As a replicated state machine:

-* TigerBeetle **does not truncate the journal at the first corrupt disk sector**, but **recovers from local corruption without violating the global consensus protocol**, already providing more safety than replicated state machines such as ZooKeeper and LogCabin.
+* TigerBeetle **does not truncate the journal at the first corrupt disk sector**, but **recovers from local corruption without violating the global consensus protocol**, providing more safety than replicated state machines such as ZooKeeper and LogCabin.

 ## Developer-Friendly